 • Less Liquid: DRIP shares aren’t as liquid as normal shares and can often only be sold back to the company directly.
 This means it will be difficult for an investor to quickly sell off shares.

-• Need to Monitor: If an investor sets up automated DRIP investing, it can be easy to forget about the investment and not monitor it closely.
+• Require Monitoring: If an investor sets up automated DRIP investing, it can be easy to forget about the investment.
 Although the DRIP investment may be attractive at first, over time the market can change and the investor may want to allocate their money elsewhere, rebalance, or further diversify their portfolio.

 • Limited Diversification: Investors sometimes use dividend income to invest in new stocks, but with DRIP investments they must invest the money back into more of the same stock.
-This further prevents portfolio diversification.
+This may prevent portfolio diversification.

-• Tax Reporting: Finally, figuring out tax reporting can be complicated with DRIPs.
+• Tax Reporting: Dividends are considered taxable income by the IRS, so even if you reinvest your dividends directly, they’re still reported to the IRS as income.
+That’s why figuring out tax reporting can be complicated with DRIPs.
 Investing in an IRA or using a brokerage account can help keep track of DRIP transactions.
 Again, consult a tax professional.

-In order to start earning with the DRIP method, investors must first own shares of stock in companies that offer dividend reinvestment.
+In order to start reinvesting via dividend reinvestment programs (DRIPs), investors must first own shares of stock in companies that offer dividend reinvestment.
 The share or shares must be owned in the investor’s name, not a broker’s name.

 Since there are hundreds of companies to choose from, it can be challenging to figure out which DRIP is the best.
-SoFi Invest® offers a full suite of investment tools in an easy to use mobile app.
-Using the Active Investing platform, you can buy company stocks, ETFs and fractional shares, while electing to participate in available DRIP programs.
+SoFi Invest® offers a full suite of tools and an easy to use mobile app for online investing.
+When you open an Active Invest account with SoFi, you can buy company stocks, ETFs, and fractional shares, while electing to participate in available DRIP programs.

 The information provided is not meant to provide investment or financial advice.
 Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
 SoFi can’t guarantee future financial performance.
 Advisory services offered through SoFi Wealth, LLC.
 SoFi Securities, LLC, member FINRA / SIPC .
 SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.